 Titling and Registering Your Vehicle in Oregon

 Within 30 days of becoming a resident of or domiciled in Oregon you must title and register your vehicle, including obtaining Oregon license plates.
 Oregon requires that you title a vehicle in Oregon if you want to register it here.
-Once you title in Oregon, registration from another state is not valid in Oregon.
-Use the links below for detailed information and instructions:
+Follow the steps below to title and register your out of state vehicle:

 Note: If you live in Multnomah County you may be subject to additional registration fees, $19 per year for passenger vehicles and a one time $10 fee for permanent heavy trailer registrations.
 Visit Multnomah County's Web site for more information.